 Emotion - energy in motion.

 One night during my dieta with sacred plants, I was meditating by listening to the sounds of the jungle with my whole body.
 It was a peaceful night near Iquitos Peru, I felt the multilayered cricket's sound penetrate and heal all areas of my body.
 Suddenly there was a roaring sound of a wild cat passing by my tambo.
 Immediately, I registered this sound with my belly.
 It felt like my stomach was a quiet pond with a still surface of water a second ago, and the roaring sound was like a stone falling into that pound.
-I was able to "turn this signal off" before the circles on the water expanded and reached any further physical reaction, before this signal evoked an emotion.
+I was able to "turn this signal off" before the circles on the water expanded and reached any further physical response, before this signal evoked an emotion.
 I was present enough to remain still.
 The cat peacefully passed by really close to my shelter.
 I sent her my regards.Listen to your body to identify where and which emotion is being physically reflected.
-Fear is usually felt in the lower area of stomach and legs.
+Fear is usually felt in the lower area of the stomach and legs.
 Joy is reflected as a feeling of expansion in the chest and openness in the throat.
 Worry is generally reflected as a tide-like feeling in the chest.
 Sexual excitement – reflects in your genitals.
 Feeling proud - clarity in the head.
 When you feel love and excitement - the whole body is vibrating.